opbenesh/opbenesh.github.io/content/posts/doom-coding-free-falling/index.md

 ## 💡 Assorted TIL

+* The blog post actually suggests a local Claude Code + Tailscale + Android terminal, but if I'm already vibe coding, I might as well auto-approve agent code runs, meaning that I definitely don't want the setup running on my local machine (or even a VM on the same network).
 *   Unsuprisingly, auto-approve completely changes the interaction model with these agents.
 Instead of closesly supervising every `rm`, the whole thing becomes truly async.
-Which means that...
+Which again means that...
 *   Figuring out sandboxes is key to all of this, which is why these new container-first services (Claude Code, Google Jules and OpenAI's Codex) are so great.
 Let's hope they keep underpricing them!
 *   One suprising side effect of the async manner is that you can either use your newly free time for non-coding tasks (e.g. making dinner), but
 *   You can also use it for performing *other coding tasks* (hello Jevons paradox!).
 I ended up spending most of my weekend on this.